silentoverride/bmad-docugen/docs/config-specification.md

 # Configuration Specification: `config.ts`

-This document provides a detailed specification for the `config.ts` file, which holds global constants for the Financial Document Generator application.
+This document provides a detailed specification for the `config.ts` file, which holds global constants for the DocuGen application.

 ## 1. Overview

-The `config.ts` file centralizes all static configuration variables used throughout the Financial Document Generator application.
+The `config.ts` file centralizes all static configuration variables used throughout the DocuGen application.
 This configuration supports the generation of realistic bank statements and payslips by providing default values, bank-specific information, validation rules, and UI settings from a single source.

 > **Note:** This repository maintains the functional specification only.
-The concrete `config.ts` implementation lives in the downstream Financial Document Generator codebase; there is no `config.ts` checked into this documentation repo.
+The concrete `config.ts` implementation lives in the downstream DocuGen codebase; there is no `config.ts` checked into this documentation repo.

 The configuration is exported as a typed TypeScript object, ensuring type safety across the codebase and supporting key application features including: